sittercity/sprig/README.md

 #### Sprig_Field_HasOne

 A reference to another model by the foreign model primary key value.
+Does not produce a form input.

+Has the `model` property, the name of another Sprig model.

+#### Sprig_Field_BelongsTo

+A reference to another model by the foreign model primary key value.
 Represented by a select input.

 Has the `model` property, the name of another Sprig model.